 Photo courtesy of Perpetual Next USA

-Perpetual Next USA, an organic materials conversion company with North American headquarters in Delaware, has announced it will develop an additional three biomass-to-biomethanol production facilities in the Southeastern U.S. Development of the sites will commence in 2026, the company says.
+Perpetual Next USA, an organic materials conversion company with North American headquarters in Delaware, has announced plans to develop an additional three biomass-to-biomethanol production facilities in the southeastern U.S., with development of the sites expected to commence this year.

 According to Perpetual Next, global demand for biomethanol is anticipated to grow significantly by 2050.

-Each of the additional facilities being developed in the Southeastern U.S. is designed to process approximately one million tons of biomass feedstock annually.
+Each of the additional facilities being developed in the southeastern U.S. is designed to process approximately 1 million tons of biomass feedstock annually.

-“Biomethanol is a key building block in the transition to low-carbon fuels for shipping, chemicals and industry,” Rene Buwalda, CEO of Perpetual Next, says.
+“Biomethanol is a key building block in the transition to low-carbon fuels for shipping, chemicals and industry,” Perpetual Next CEO Rene Buwalda says.
 “Given the availability of feedstock and the related infrastructure, which is very strong, we see a strong opportunity to accelerate responsible biomethanol deployment in the southeastern United States through the roll-out of our Biomethanol Blueprint.
 It enables us to advance biomethanol as a practical, scalable solution for the energy and material transition.”

 Perpetual Next says it is already working with a group of U.S.-based partners to support this rollout, including TSI Inc., a Lynnwood, Washington-based company in the feedstock handling industry, and Irving, Texas-based Fluor Corp., acting as owner’s engineer.